Redwall: Illustrators

 The last interior artist was Sean Rubin.
 Prior to Rubin taking over in 2009, David Elliot illustrated six books in the Redwall series, including Eulalia!, published in 2007.
 Elliot also illustrated the anniversary edition of Mossflower, with full page illustrations.
-Other previous interior illustrators include Gary Chalk (Redwall, Mariel of Redwall, and Martin the Warrior), Allan Curless (The Bellmaker to The Long Patrol), Chris Baker (Marlfox to Lord Brocktree) and Peter Standley (The Taggerung).
+Other previous interior illustrators include Gary Chalk (Redwall, Mariel of Redwall, and Martin the Warrior), Allan Curless (The Bellmaker The Long Patrol), Chris Baker (Marlfox to Lord Brocktree) and Peter Standley (The Taggerung).
 The cover artist of the US editions of the novels is Troy Howell.
 Pete Lyon and Douglas Hall provided cover art for different UK editions of the first four books.
 Later, Chris Baker became the UK cover artist up until the release of Triss, when David Wyatt took over.

 Adaptations

 International editions

 Books in the Redwall series have been translated into Arabic, Bulgarian, Czech, Danish, Dutch, Finnish, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Latvian, Norwegian, Polish, Russian, Serbian, Spanish, and Swedish.